ROCm/rocm-install-on-linux/docs/install/install-overview.rst

 The distribution's package manager lets the user install, upgrade and uninstall using familiar commands and workflows.
 Third party ecosystem support is the same as your OS package manager.
+See :doc:`Installation via native package manager<../install/install-methods/package-manager-index>` for instructions based on the operating system.

 .. _multi-version-install-overview: